huangli712/ACFlow/docs/src/intro/cite.md

-Please cite the following papers:
+Please cite the following papers.

 **For the ACFlow toolkit:**